NxSys/library.clients-brex/CONTRIBUTING.md

 2. Install `phing`. https://www.phing.info/guide/chunkhtml/ch03s02.html

+3. Install `codeception`. https://codeception.com/install (We recommend using the global Phar as you can use it for several projects more easily)

-2. Obtain the code and install packages
+4. Obtain the code and install packages

    ```sh
    composer create-project nxsys/library.clients-brex --stability dev
    ```
+> You may want to follow the "Building" chapter in the documentation.
+It will have additional details you may find helpful.

 ## Tests and Builds